indihouse/timoni-hub/CONTRIBUTING.md

 We follow the Conventional Commits standard for commit messages.
 Please adhere to the guidelines outlined in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) when writing your commit messages.

+This is important for our release workflow. **Every commit** landing on `main` will be automatically released.
+[Conventional Commits Next Version](https://crates.io/crates/conventional_commits_next_version) is used to automatically determine if a module release is mandatory, and if so which version should be released.
+It's based on commit history and modified files (module dependencies included).

 ### Running Checks

 You can run checks on the codebase by using `moon`.
 To run all checks, use the following command: